Ting-Bao/tsflearning/README.md

 # Instruction of Use

-Refer to Demo part.
-If you are interested in $tMoTe_2$ specifically, we strongly sugguest you to use our well-trained models at `trained_models` folder.
-And for other twisted materials, this methodology should also work well.
+Please refer to the Demo section.
+If you are specifically interested in $tMoTe_2$, we strongly recommend using our well-trained models located in the trained_models folder.
+This methodology should also be applicable to other twisted materials.